By Kaitlyn Budion, news correspondent

 At Northeastern, Oomf’s involvement on campus goes a step further by employing students as on-campus support staff that maintain chargers and stations.

 “We are working a little bit with the co-op department.
 We’ll probably kick that off a little bit stronger for the spring semester,” Riel said.
-“Something that’s a little bit quicker for us to do as far as employment is our student staff support on campus.
+“Something that’s a little bit quicker for us to do as far as employment is viagra drug.
 Basically, how that works is, the students that are avid users of [the chargers], we actually employ and we pay them.”

 Miles Kirsch, a sophomore bioengineering major, works as on-campus support staff for Oomf.
 He said he would recommend the position to other students.